 - If the connection succeeded, the 'Check for ProCal Database' button will be enabled.
 To proceed with the setup, click this button.

-On a new installation, a message will appear prompting to create a new Database.
-After you are sure that this is the SQL Server that you wish to use for your ProCal installation click Yes
+On a new installation, a message will appear prompting you to create a new Database.
+After you are sure that this is the SQL Server that you wish to use for your ProCal installation click 'Yes'.

-To create settings for PRoCal to connect, click the 'Create Connection String'.
-The utility will create files in the C:/ProCal/Connection Settings folder that are to be copied to each computer that will connect to the server
+To create settings for ProCal to connect, click the 'Create Connection String'.
+The utility will create files in the C:/ProCal/Connection Settings folder that is to be copied to each computer that will connect to the server.

 Update Log :